-Dr. Emily Ge is currently Research Assistant Professor in the School of Education and Languages, the Open University of Hong Kong.
+Dr. Emily Ge is currently Assistant Professor in the School of Education and Languages.
 She received her M.Phil and Ph.D. in Linguistics from the Chinese University of Hong Kong.
 Her research focuses on language acquisition and real-time processing in bilingual children, children with Autism Spectrum Disorder and adult second language learners, through psycholinguistic (e.g., eye-tracking) and corpus linguistic methods.
-Her recent project, funded by RGC, investigates the language development of autistic Cantonese-speaking children with and without English exposure.
-Dr. Ge has obtained Administering and Coding Autism Diagnostic Observation Schedule 2 (ADOS-2) for clinical and research reliability.
+Her recent RGC-funded project investigates the language development of autistic Cantonese-speaking children with and without English exposure.
+Dr. Ge has obtained the qualification of administering and coding Autism Diagnostic Observation Schedule 2 (ADOS-2) for clinical and research reliability.

 Teaching Areas & Research Interests